goofy2k/ESP32_faust2api/README.md

    - SUCCES !
    - Make fimware recognizable to detect if indeed new firmware was flashed: with a version nr printed to the monitor, or better, a sound fingerprint
      - changed duration of the tones
     - SUCCES !!!!! new firmware runs OK
+   - CHECK REPAIR BY SLETZ: FILES ALREADY IMPORTED
  - Debug until success  **NOT YET**

  #### Arduino code